CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataemit-defineimportmember-method.md

 ms.assetid: c7dd94c6-335b-46ff-9dfe-505056db5673
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 341972629e18213536919fe53bfae94613b4d6e9
+ms.openlocfilehash: 75711b3d87699ff5db21a04351ff0acaccabb5aa
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777646"
+ms.locfileid: "74431855"
 ---
 # <a name="imetadataemitdefineimportmember-method"></a>IMetaDataEmit::DefineImportMember, méthode
-Crée une référence au membre spécifié d’un type ou un module qui est défini en dehors de la portée actuelle et définit un jeton pour cette référence.
+Creates a reference to the specified member of a type or module that is defined outside the current scope, and defines a token for that reference.

 ## <a name="syntax"></a>Syntaxe